marioalberto58/marioalberto58/README.md

 I don't have any skills or potential that I can mention, I have several interests but I don't excel in any of them.
 However, that doesn't bother me, I like that about myself and even though I don't have any special skills, I like to think that my attitude of wanting to learn different things is something that can help me develop in different areas.
 Even if it is at a low level.

 My principal goal for now is to be a good student.
 But I have any little goals beetwen this moment and my principal goal.

+I have a project in "Introduccion a la Programacion" asignature.
+Me and my teammates are "BELSTEIN".
+We want to make a program that, when processing a song, allows us to know the musical notes and then we can translate it into a guitar tablature format.